ravelandante/roboviz/docs/User_Manual.md

 ##### Auto-packing

-If you do not want to specify the positions for each **Robot** in the scene (e.g. if you have a great many **Robots** in your swarm), you can enable the **auto-pack** option from the bottom left of the main GUI window.
+If you do not want to specify the positions for each **Robot** in the scene (e.g. if you have a great many **Robots** in your swarm), you can enable the **auto-pack** option from the bottom left of the main GUI window (This means you will _not_ have to specify a **positions file**).

 This will attempt to fit all of the **Robots** into the environment of dimensions specified in the **configuration file**.

-If it cannot fit all the **Robots** into the specified environment, it will attempt to incrementally enlarge the environment (this increment can be changed by editing the _INCT_AMT_ constant in the _robotUtils.py_ file).
+If it cannot fit all the **Robots** into the specified environment, it will attempt to incrementally enlarge the environment until it can (this increment can be changed by editing the _INCT_AMT_ constant in the _robotUtils.py_ file).
 The buffer or spacing between these packed **Robots** can also be changed by editing the _BUFFER_ constant in the _robotUtils.py_ file.

+****

+### Collisions and out of bounds

+RoboViz has a system for detecting _possible_ collisions between **Robots** and any **Robots** that are out of the bounds of the **Environment**.
+If collisions or bound violations are detected, a window will appear after clicking the **'Submit'** button.
+This will list _possible_ collisions between **Robots** in the scene and any **Robots** that are out of bounds and the units by which they are.

+_Note: Collisions are reported as possible as the collision detection system simply uses the rectangular bounding boxes of the **Robots** and not their actual shapes.
+There may not be a collision after all as the actual components of 2 'colliding ' **Robots** may not actually collide while there bounding boxes do._
+_This method was chosen as it hardly introduces any overhead with regards to load times and was deemed all right for the application._

 ****